-Damage to the body.
-Over time, the high sugar levels in the blood may damage the nerves and small blood vessels of the eyes, kidneys, and heart and predispose a person to atherosclerosis (hardening) of the large arteries that can cause heart attack and stroke.
+Damage to your body.
+Over time, high glucose levels in your blood can harm the nerves and small blood vessels in your eyes, kidneys, and heart.
+They can also make you more likely to get hardening of the arteries, or atherosclerosis, which can lead to heart attacks and strokes.

 Get the latest Diabetes newsletter delivered to your inbox!